nating/not-a-kitchen-sieve/README.md

 # not-your-kitchen-sieve
-A graphical Sieve of Eratosthenes.
+A graphical representation of how the Sieve of Eratosthenes works.
 One of the first programs I wrote in my first year of Computer Science.

 ![Sieve](assets/Sieve.gif)